 Exodus is a software wallet solution that offers a robust, sleek design and a large feature set that has made it one of the most popular hot wallets available.
 Functioning as a desktop software wallet, Exodus supports a broad spectrum of cryptocurrencies and, importantly, integrates with the ShapeShift.io instant cryptocurrency exchange platform.

-Exodus is a “lite wallet”, which means it’s far more agile than software solutions that require users to download the entire blockchain onto their computer.
-The Exodus solution leaves private keys in the hands of users, but is only as secure as the computer it is installed on.
+Exodus is a “lite wallet”, which means it’s far more agile than software solutions that require users to download the entire blockchain onto their computer or mobile device.
+The Exodus solution leaves private keys in the hands of users but is only as secure as the computer it is installed on.